defold/defold/README_ANDROID.md

     # you can use some aliases to install them
     # Note the API level version: E.g. "android-23"
     ./android-sdk/tools/android update sdk -a -u -t tools,android-23,extra-android-support,platform-tools,build-tools-20.0.0

+After installing SDK and NDK check that the PATH env variable contains the path to the android sdk.
+If not, add it manually.

 **Note** Newer version have the suffixes ".bin" or ".exe" as they are now installers.
 Simply use that as the suffix, and and extract with **7z**